andela-gnyenyeshi/docmanagement/README.md

 DOCUMENT MANAGEMENT SYSTEM
 ==========================

-Document Management System is an application that helps a user manage his/her documents in an organized way.
+Document Management System is an application that helps users manage their documents in an organized way.
 A User can be able to upload a document, edit it and share it with other users.
-Aside from enabling a user to properly document his/her work with regard to category, the application permits users to work collaboratively on documents.
+Aside from enabling users to properly document their work with regard to category, the application permits users to work collaboratively on documents.

 Development
 -----------